elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-coordinates-change-when-a-point-is-rotated-in-the-coordinate-plane.md

 url: /learn/mathematics/questions/how-do-coordinates-change-when-a-point-is-rotated-in-the-coordinate-plane
 score: -1.0
 related_article1:
-    id: 162237
+    id: 162606
-    title: What is the center of rotation, and why is it important in transformations?
+    title: >-
+        How does reflection affect the orientation of a geometric figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-center-of-rotation-and-why-is-it-important-in-transformations
+    url: /learn/mathematics/questions/how-does-reflection-affect-the-orientation-of-a-geometric-figure
 related_article2:
-    id: 162497
+    id: 162242
-    title: What is the impact of vertex transformations on the orientation of parallelograms?
+    title: >-
+        How does reflection affect the orientation of a geometric figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-impact-of-vertex-transformations-on-the-orientation-of-parallelograms
+    url: /learn/mathematics/questions/how-does-reflection-affect-the-orientation-of-a-geometric-figure
 related_article3:
-    id: 162596
+    id: 162486
-    title: What are the three main types of transformations in geometry?
+    title: >-
+        How do clockwise and counterclockwise rotations differ in terms of direction?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-three-main-types-of-transformations-in-geometry
+    url: /learn/mathematics/questions/how-do-clockwise-and-counterclockwise-rotations-differ-in-terms-of-direction
 related_article4:
-    id: 162486
+    id: 162503
-    title: How do clockwise and counterclockwise rotations differ in terms of direction?
+    title: >-
+        What are the key properties of two-dimensional transformations?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-clockwise-and-counterclockwise-rotations-differ-in-terms-of-direction
+    url: /learn/mathematics/questions/what-are-the-key-properties-of-twodimensional-transformations
 related_article5:
-    id: 162484
+    id: 162251
+    title: >-
-    title: How do transformations affect the size and shape of geometric figures?
+        How do two-dimensional transformations preserve the properties of geometric figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-transformations-affect-the-size-and-shape-of-geometric-figures
+    url: /learn/mathematics/questions/how-do-twodimensional-transformations-preserve-the-properties-of-geometric-figures
 ---

 &nbsp;